IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 Can I watch IPTV on my television?

 If you can connect a computer to your TV, then yes you can.
-If IPTV is fully adopted at Tulane, then expect to see future developments such as IPTV app's for game consoles (XBox, Playstation) and additional mobile devices.
+Future IPTV developments include ser tip boxes, and IPTV is fully adopted at Tulane, then expect to see future developments such as IPTV app's for game consoles (XBox, Playstation) and additional mobile devices.

-I'm in a residence hall with access to IPTV but the application says I'm not - why?
+I live in a Tulane residence hall and should have access to IPTV but the application says I do not - why?

 To confirm whether you are included in the IPTV group, send your name, Tulane username, and the name of the residence hall you live in to IPTV@tulane.edu